emptymalei/deep-learning/dl/engineering/python.md

     Both `conda` and `pyenv` have trouble solving the actual full dependency graphs of all the packages used, sometimes.
 This problem is solved by `poetry`.
 However, this also means `poetry` can be very slow as it has to load many different versions of the packages to try out.[^slowpoetry]

-    While tutorials on how to use `poetry` is not within the scope of this book, we highly recommend using `poetry` in a formal project.
+    While tutorials on how to use `poetry` are not within the scope of this book, we highly recommend using `poetry` in a formal project.

 ## Python Styles and `pre-commit`

-In a Python project, it is important to have some certain conventions or styles.
+In a Python project, it is important to have certain conventions or styles.
 To be consistent, one could follow some style guides for python.
 There are official proposals, such as [PEP8](https://peps.python.org/pep-0008/), and "third party" style guides, such as [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).[^pep8][^gpsg]

-We also recommend using [`pre-commit`](https://pre-commit.com/). `pre-commit` helps us manage git hooks to be executed before each commit.
+We also recommend [`pre-commit`](https://pre-commit.com/). `pre-commit` helps us manage git hooks to be executed before each commit.
 Once installed, every time we run `git commit -m "my commit message here"`, a series of commands will be executed first based on the configurations.

 === ":simple-abstract: Some pre-commit Configs"